zengbing15/lumos_doc/docs/guides/nftglue.md

 :::note

-The CKB node and the miner must start running before the deployment of the NFT script.
+The CKB node and the miner must start running before deploying the NFT script.
 To start the CKB node, run `ckb run -C devnet` .
 To start the miner, run `ckb miner -C devnet`.

 :::